Nigeria should sanction CNN for report on shooting of protesters -minister | Law-Order

 Nigeria should sanction CNN for report on shooting of protesters -minister

-Nigeria should sanction CNN for its report that the country's military shot and killed protesters demonstrating against police brutality, a minister said on Thursday.
+Nigeria should sanction CNN for a report that the country's military shot and killed protesters demonstrating against police brutality, a minister said on Thursday, but the U.S. channel defended its reporting.
 The U.S. broadcaster used "unverified and possibly doctored videos" and "information from questionable sources" in the report, information minister Lai Mohammed told a news conference in Abuja.

 When asked, Mohammed did not specify how the government might sanction CNN.
-He said he believes it has internal systems for dealing with erring staff, and that Nigerian authorities would also do what was necessary.
-CNN did not immediately respond to an emailed request for comment.
+He said he believes the broadcaster has internal systems for dealing with erring staff, and that Nigerian authorities would also do what was necessary.
+A CNN spokesperson said, "Our reporting was carefully and meticulously researched, and we stand by it."

+The British parliament will on Monday debate imposing sanctions "on members of the Nigerian government and police force involved in any human rights abuses by the Nigerian police," after a public petition gathered enough signatures for lawmakers to debate the move.
+In response to the petition, the British government said: "We were concerned by violence during recent protests and await the outcome of Nigerian investigations into reports of police brutality.
+We do not publicly speculate on future sanctions designations."

-Nigeria fined three television stations over their reporting of the protests, Mohammed said, adding that the government wanted to check the trend in which media companies use materials obtained on social media without verification.
-He said the government had no plans to shut down social media but he was advocating to regulate its use.
+Nigeria fined three television stations over their reporting of the protests, Mohammed said, adding that the government wanted to check a trend in which media houses use materials obtained on social media without verification.
+He said the government had no plans to shut down social media but he was advocating regulation of its use.

 - READ MORE ON: